Cross-Domain Offshore Wind Power Forecasting: Transfer Learning Through Meteorological Clusters: Abstract

 \end{Frontmatter}

 \begin{shaded} { \bfseriesImpact Statement}

-This work proposes a novel transfer learning pipeline for accurate offshore wind power forecasting that does not require the industry-standard of a full year of local measurements.
-Results demonstrate that early-stage uncertainty and costs can effectively be reduced, avoiding delays to project development and grid integration. \end{shaded}
+This work proposes a novel transfer learning pipeline that achieves accurate offshore wind power forecasts with under five months of local wind farm data.
+Results demonstrate that early-stage uncertainty and costs can effectively be reduced, avoiding delays to project development. \end{shaded}